 Among the many clubs offered in the Middle School are Karaoke club, film club, knitting, chess and break dancing.
 Some clubs are organized by faculty members such as Politics Club led by our geography teacher and Multicultural Student Alliance (MSA) run by our Diversity and Community Office.
 These clubs often meet all year and draw regular members who are committed to the club’s topic.
 Many other clubs are suggested and run by students with a faculty advisor.
 These clubs cover a wide range of topics, from Tennis Shoe Club, to Instagram Crafts Club, to Harry Potter Club.

-One of the reasons I like UPrep is because there are so many clubs to go to.
-My friends and I can always find something to do at lunch.”
+One of the reasons I like UPrep is because there are so many clubs to go to.”
 Sixth grade student